datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 ## Prerequisites

+Refer to the [DataMasque Documentation] (https://datamasque.com/portal/documentation/2.24.0/state-machine-execution.html) for detailed information on the permissions required for the DataMasque EC2 instance to initiate this automation through the `automation` UI.

 Before triggering the workflow, you must create two secrets:
 	1. DataMasque Instance Secret: Contains authentication details for connecting to the DataMasque instance to execute masking APIs.
 	2. Database Connection Secret: Contains connection details for the database you want to mask.